Amazon Peacock Bass Fishing - Brazil

 Rio Negro fishing

 The River Plate Advantage: Water Levels are key to fishing the Amazon.
 Rivers in the Amazon do not dry up at the same time.
-There are four distinct rainfall Season-Zones across the roughly 1,000-mile swath of the Amazon where most of the good peacock bass fishing occurs.
+There are four distinct rainfall seasons/zones across the roughly 1,000-mile swath of the Amazon where most of the good peacock bass fishing occurs.
 River Plate has exclusive rights to fish 12 rivers.
 They are able to select the best water levels of their ten private rivers within a vast 1,000-mile wilderness.
 They have been watching and perfecting this system for years and have backup plans in case of rainfall anomalies.

 12 Private Rivers in the Rio Negro System